 Claudia Kane has a long history of working in healthcare and non-profit settings addressing population health.
 She is skilled in leading large-scale public health initiatives in multiple settings, including healthcare systems, community-based and non-profit health organizations, and institutes of higher education across the Delaware Valley.
 She is known for her ability to build and manage coalitions and stakeholder groups as well as oversee multi-stage projects and grants from concept to completion.

-Claudia joined Nemours Children’s Health System, Health and Prevention Division in 2005.
+Before joining DCHI, Claudia worked at the Nemours Children’s Health System for over thirteen years.
 As a Population Health Specialist, she managed crosscutting initiatives for the division.
 She provided project management support for several critical initiatives focused on connecting clinical and community partners.
 Most notably, Claudia served as the Program Manager for the nationally recognized Student Health Collaboration, an innovative multi-state program connecting school nurses to patient medical records via an electronic medical record portal.
 Over the last five years, she collaborated with ambulatory care leadership to integrate practice transformation models focused on improved access to care, care coordination, operational excellence, and health outcomes.
 Her areas of focus working within primary care have been integrating universal screenings into well visits and helping practices achieve NCQA Patient Centered Medical Home recognition.

 She has a bachelor’s degree from Ithaca College, a master’s degree in counseling/human relations from Villanova University, a certificate in non-profit management from LaSalle Business School and most recently became a NCQA Patient Centered Medical Home Certified Content Expert (CCE).